lydiadunning/food-plan/README.md

 - list values and goals to guide the design process.

-- Make sure deleting or editing one kid doesn't remove other kids.
 - Ensure login functionality works properly
   - Test edgecases and improve error detection